krzysztofprz/InterestingStuff/README.md

 * https://www.invicti.com/blog/web-security/sql-injection-cheat-sheet/ [SQL injection vulnerabilities cheat-sheet]
 * https://challengerocket.com/ [Job board and recruitment challenges.
 Really interesting one]
 * https://pagespeed.web.dev/ [Great reports on the user experience of a page on both mobile and desktop devices, and provides suggestions on how that page may be improved.]
+* https://dennymichael.net/2014/10/09/c-net-collections-comparison/ [Comprehensive article about .NET Collections with a chart and comparison table]

 ## Repositories